 Alice Naylor, 'Eye appeal is buy appeal: The design, mediation and consumption of Kenwood appliances, 1947-2000 (AHRC Collaborative Doctoral Partnership with the Science Museum Group)

-I am an experienced presenter, contributor and consultant for television and radio including BBC Two's A House Through Time and Inside the Factory, More 4's David Jason's History of Great British Inventions, Channel 5's Farrow and Ball: Inside the Posh Paint Factory and BBC Radio 4's Trading Spaces, The Hidden History of the Window, You and Yours and Woman's Hour and Today.
+I am an experienced presenter, contributor and consultant for television and radio including BBC Two's A House Through Time and Inside the Factory, More 4's David Jason's History of Great British Inventions, Channel 5's Farrow and Ball: Inside the Posh Paint Factory and BBC Radio 4's Trading Spaces, The Hidden History of the Window, You and Yours, Woman's Hour and Today.
 I have also written and given expert comment for newspapers and magazines including Financial Times, The Independent, The Guardian and Homes and Antiques.

 Journalist enquiries should be made via email email@example.com or telephone 07712 410659.

 You can also contact the University's Press and Media team for support and advice on all media engagement, including out of hours